the perfect place to get active and enjoy the great outdoors

 World championships and world-class events

 Time your visit to Perth and Western Australia to coincide with some world championship sport.
-Check out the dates for this year’s Hopman Cup hardcourt tennis tournament in Perth, the Margaret River Pro world championship surfing event and the Australasian Safari from Carnarvon – considered to be one of the toughest and most challenging motoring events in the world.
+Check out the dates for this year’s Hopman Cup hardcourt tennis tournament in Perth or the Margaret River Pro world championship surfing event.

 Stars of WA sports